Ready Player One is now on Blu-ray: Every way to watch

-Ready Player One's Easter egg-filled journey through the virutal world of the Oasis hits Blu-ray on Tuesday, making the movie available for physical purchase at stores and online.
+Ready Player One's Easter egg-filled journey through the virtual world of the Oasis hits Blu-ray on Tuesday, making the movie available for physical purchase at stores and online.

 Disclaimer: CNET may get a share of revenue from the sale of products featured on this page.